 What is Healthcare Sciences?

 Healthcare Sciences allows students studying either BSc (Hons) Biomedical Science or BSc (Hons) Physiological Sciences to specialise in a particular area.
-It is split into two pathways – Life Sciences and Physiological Sciences – and there are routes within the pathways: the Life Sciences routes are Blood Science, Cellular Science, Infection Science and Genetic Science, and the Physiological Sciences routes are Cardiac Physiology and Audiology.
-Included in each pathway is a series of integrated clinical placements each year in an approved clinical training laboratory.
+There are two pathways – Life Sciences and Physiological Sciences – and there are routes within the pathways:

 Life Science route

 The Life Science route will give you a thorough grounding in laboratory medicine and the scientific investigation of human health and disease.
 Laboratory medicine is the analysis of patients’ specimens to aid in the diagnosis, monitoring and treatment of disease.
-You will graduate with skills and technical knowledge in a range of biomedical techniques and you will be capable of expert analysis and interpretation.
+You'll graduate with skills and technical knowledge in a range of biomedical techniques and you will be capable of expert analysis and interpretation.

 Find about more about Life Sciences roles in the NHS.